thinkshout/thinkshout/_case_studies/wri.md

       “ThinkShout was our partner in every sense of the word on the redesign of WRI.org.
 Considering the scale and complexity of that effort, we couldn’t have asked for a better team to see us through that process.”
     section-attribution: "~ Kevin Powers, Director of Digital Communications, WRI"

+  - section-type: result
+    section-data-number1: "16%"
+    section-data-text1: "Increase in Search Traffic"
+    section-data-number2: "24%"
+    section-data-text2: "Increase in New Users"
+    section-data-number3: "19%"
+    section-data-text3: "Increase in Email List Conversions"
+    section-data-number4: "22%"
+    section-data-text4: "Increase in Research Downloaded"
+    section-description: |
+      What an accomplishment!
+Together, ThinkShout and WRI partnered to bring a new distribution, refreshed brand, tight design system, powerful user experience, and beautiful new WRI.org together in just 15 months.
+Bravo, WRI.
+The world needs your enormous impact, and we’re glad we could partner with you at such a critical moment in your journey.

 cs-cta-text: Launch Site
 cs-cta-url: http://wri.org/